OfficeDev/office-js-docs-pr.pt-br/Issue_Template.md

 To report an issue with the Office-Add-ins documentation, please provide the article URL and describe the issue below.
 Alternatively, if you want to submit a pull request with your recommended documentation changes, we will review your contributions and update our documentation accordingly.

-If your issue is not related to the Office Add-ins documentation, please post it to one of the following channels instead:
+If your issue is not related to the Office Add-ins documentation, please post it to one of the following channels instead.

 - To ask a question about using the Office.js API, post your question to Stack Overflow and tag it with the "office-js" tag (http://stackoverflow.com/questions/tagged/office-js).